-Change current user's password: The User is able to change her/his password.
+Change current user's password: The User can change her/his password.

-Re-login: The other user is able to re-login in the system without shutting the program down.
+Re-login: The other user can re-login in the system without shutting the program down.

-Create new user: Administrator level users are able to create new users.
+Create new user: Administrator level users can create new users.

 Logged in as: Will show the name of the current user.